Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 <a name="adal">
 ## Install the Azure Active Directory Client Library for Node

+*'node.js' should be capitalized.
+I know you took this from the ADAL's project website, but they have it wrong: https://github.com/nodejs/node-v0.x-archive/wiki/FAQ#what-is-the-official-spellingcapitalizationpronunciation*
-The ADAL for node.js library makes it easy for node.js applications to authenticate to AAD in order to access AAD protected web resources.
+The ADAL for Node.js library makes it easy for Node.js applications to authenticate to AAD in order to access AAD protected web resources.
 To add adal-node to your existing `package.json` enter the following into your preferred terminal.

 `npm install adal-node --save`